Hluboká Castle: Additional information

 The original royal castle of Ottokar II from the second half of the 13th century was rebuilt at the end of the 16th century by the Lords of Hradec.
 It received its present appearance under Count Jan Adam of Schwarzenberg.
 According to the English Windsor example, architects Franz Beer and F. Deworetzky built a Romantic Neo-Gothic château, surrounded by a 1.9 km2 English park here in the years 1841 to 1871.
 In 1940, the castle was seized from the last owner, Adolph Schwarzenberg by the Gestapo and confiscated by the government of Czechoslovakia after the end of World War II.
 The castle is opened to the public.
 There is a winter garden and riding-hall where the Southern Bohemian gallery exhibitions have been housed since 1956.

 In popular culture

-The castle has been used in a scene of the movie Shanghai Knights.
-The castle has also been used as a location for the Eastern Coven in the movie Underworld: Blood Wars.
-In 2019, K-pop soloist Park Jihoon released his song L.O.V.E. and the music video was filmed in the castle.
+The castle has been used in a scene of the 2009 film Shanghai Knights.
+The castle has also been used as a location for the Eastern Coven in the 2016 film Underworld: Blood Wars.
+In 2019, K-pop soloist Park Jihoon released his song "L.O.V.E." and the music video was filmed in the castle.